nce/oci-free-cloud-k8s/README.md

 - [x] K8s control plane
 - [x] Worker Nodes
 - [x] Ingress<br>
-      nginx-ingress controller on a layer 7 lb teleport ingress on a layer 4 lb
+      nginx-ingress controller on a layer 7 lb<br>
+      teleport ingress on a layer 4 lb
 - [x] Certmanager<br>
       with letsencrypt for dns & http challenge
 - [x] External DNS<br>
-      with sync to the cloudflare dns management
+      with sync to the cloudflare dns management<br>
-      CR to provide `A` records for my homenetwork
+      CR to provide `A` records for my home-network
 - [x] Dex as OIDC Provider<br>
       with github as idP
 - [x] Flux for Gitops